pcanwar/Deposit/README.md

-Create a ERC20 tokens smart contract portfolio
+Portfolio_Deposit

-- User is able to deposit a token, withdraw a token, emergency withdraw all tokens, show list of his tokens with their balances
+- User is able to:
+  1- deposit a token,
+  2- withdraw a token,
+  3- emergency withdraw all tokens,
+  4- show list of his tokens with their balances

-- Be able to transfer his deposited tokens for another user on the portifolio smart contract
+- Be able to
+  1- transfer his deposited tokens for another user on the contract.
-- Bonus: add support for EIP-2612 compliant tokens for single transaction deposits
+  2- support compliant tokens for single transaction deposits using EIP-2612

+  - Let's assume that only the owner is able to withdraw, so no one has a permission to withdraw it for him to the owner wallet.

+  - It is better to reset the set of the token addresses when a user withdraw all their tokens